 Do Colleges Look at Your Unweighted or Weighted GPA?

 It doesn't matter to a college whether or not your high school operates on a weighted or unweighted scale.
 But they will need to know which scale was used in order to figure out how to evaluate your application.
-Admissions offices will always take into account which system your high school uses, so they're sure you're being evaluated fairly.
+Admissions offices will always take into account which system your high school uses, so they're sure you're being evaluated fairly on the grading scale.

 What GPA Do Colleges Want?